Compound Subjects Using ‘Or’

 Neither storms nor snow is delaying tonight’s football game.

-(Notice the singuler noun “snow” requiring the singular verb “is.”)
+(Notice the singular noun “snow” requiring the singular verb “is.”)